People-first engineering

 At Michigan Engineering, we’re fortunate to have access to some of the strongest academic and research capabilities in the world, and we’re leveraging that strength to reimagine what engineering can be.

-Our position as one of the top engineering schools embedded in the #1 public university is what enables us to advance our people-first principles from the conceptual to the practical.
+Our position as one of the top engineering schools is what enables us to advance our people-first principles from the conceptual to the practical.
 We empower our engineers with the fundamental technical and team building skills they need to truly transform our world.

 Convergence of